 - Creating reports and white papers to advocate for health policies and social services

 - Writing grants and managing fundraisers on behalf of their organization

 - Assessing existing social and health programs for areas of improvement

 Since social work administrators serve in a variety of roles, they tend to have different job titles that align with their day-to-day responsibilities.
-According to the BLS, employment of social and community service managers is projected to grow 13% from 2018 to 2028.
-In contrast, the job outlook for medical and health services managers is expected to expand by 18% during the forecasted period.
-The median salary for social workers at community organizations was $67,150 in 2019, while those working at health-oriented agencies earned a median wage of $100,980.
+Employment of social and community service managers, for example, is projected to grow by 15% from 2020 to 2030, according to the BLS.
+In contrast, the job outlook for medical and health services managers is expected to grow by 32% during the same period.

 - Identifying communities that lack access to social services